PSLE English Oral · Free Reading Aloud practice

-PACT Practice for PSLE English Oral — same passage, different preambles
+Free PSLE English Oral Reading Aloud practice — same passage, different preambles

 In 2025, SEAB added a preamble to every PSLE English Oral Reading Aloud passage.
-It tells your child the Purpose, Audience, Context, and Tone — known as PACT.
-The same passage read with different preambles should sound completely different.
-That is the skill being tested.
+The official syllabus calls this a given situation: it tells your child the purpose, audience and context for the read.
+Many Singapore teachers summarise this as PACT — Purpose, Audience, Context and Tone.
+The same passage read with different preambles should sound clearly different.

 ShareWhatsApp